 264. African-American History, 1865-Present.

 A survey of the social, political, cultural, and economic history of African-Americans from 1865 to the present day.
 Topics include Reconstruction, the implementation of segregation, the Harlem Renaissance, African-Americans’ participation in both World Wars and Vietnam, the civil rights movement, the black power movement, and activism in the 1980s and 1990s.
 Also offered through African-American Studies.

 267. The Holocaust.

-This course focuses on the development of the Holocaust from 1933 to 1945, within the contexts of Christian anti-Semitism, Nazi ideas of race and empire, and World War II.
-We also address the relationship between the Nazi genocide against the Jews and Nazi persecution of other groups such as Slavs, Roma and the disabled.
-Finally, we consider the Holocaust’s implications for Jewish and German identity, Christian and Jewish theology, international law, and understanding genocide broadly.
+This course focuses on the development of the Holocaust from 1933 to 1945, with attention to the motives of its perpetrators and the experience of victims and bystanders.
+Topics include historical Christian anti-Judaism and the creation of modern anti-Semitism, legal exclusion of Jews from German life under the Nazis, ghettoization of Eastern European Jews, and the development of Nazi policy from ethnic cleansing to genocide.
+The course also explores the relationship between the genocide perpetrated against the Jews and Nazi persecution of other groups such as Slavs, Roma, and the disabled.
+Finally, we consider the Holocaust’s legacies for Jewish and German identity, and for understanding genocide broadly.
 Also offered as Religious Studies 267 and through European Studies and Peace Studies.